Blue Whales!!

 a variety of marine mammals and seabirds.
 The Monterey Submarine Canyon

-approaches close to the shore, allowing deep water species of whales,
+approaches close to the shore at Moss Landing, allowing deep water

-dolphins, and seabirds to occur near the coast.
-Shallow water species,
+species of whales, dolphins, and seabirds to occur near the coast.

 Depending on the season, whales and dolphins that are frequently observed